ykztawas/Weakly-Supervised-Affordance-Detection/README.md

 3. Produce the initial weak segmentations running expectation(1,9916,'gaussians') in matlab.

-4. Train your model using the standard caffe command using inti.caffemodel for initialisation.
+4. Train your model on this segmentation with solver_release_weak.prototxt.

-5. Run the standard caffe test command to get the segmentation predictions for the train set (using expectation_release.prototxt).
+5. Run the inference on train set with expectation_release.prototxt.
+The output folder must be the same as the expectation.m input folder.

 6. apply the Grabcut step by running expectation(1,5310,'grabcut').

-7. Train your model using the standard caffe command using inti.caffemodel for initialisation.
+7. Train your model on this segmentation with solver_release_weak.prototxt.

-8. Run the standard caffe test command to get the segmentation predictions for the test set (using test_release.prototxt).

-9. Evaluate your results using getMeanIoU_release.m.
-(FIrst adjust the paths) The output is a .txt file, it contains 6 rows for each of the affordances 'openable', 'cuttable', 'pourable', 'containable', 'supportable', 'holdable' and the background (in this order).